reify-nz/things-to-tana/README.md

 **"Invalid input" error from Tana API:**
 - Make sure `SUPERTAG_ID` is set to a valid node ID, not a name
-- Get the ID by running "Show API schema" on your supertag in Tana
+- Get the ID using "Show API Schema" command or by copying the link and extracting `nodeid=`

 **No tasks found:**
 - Ensure Things 3 is running